 Within Prince Maurice, there are a wide variety of activities on offer, including many types of motorised and non-motorised water sports, snorkelling trips, glass bottom boat excursions, and access to bicycles and two floodlit tennis courts.
 In association with Constance Belle Mare Plage hotel, guests may use the two 18-hole golf courses (green fees apply), located just five minutes drive away with a free shuttle service provided between 7am and 7pm.

 There are several activities that are offered by Prince Maurice at an additional cost such as the catamaran cruise and lessons in tennis, windsurfing, waterskiing, kitesurfing and scuba diving (both PADI and CMAS).

 Nicky Hazeldine (Staff)

 This resort is a great choice, catering for both families and couples.
-The beautifully maintained beach and two swimming pools offer a lovely relaxed atmosphere to unwind on your vacation.
+The beautifully maintained beach and two swimming pools offer a lovely relaxed atmosphere to unwind on your holiday.
 The floating restaurant Barachois is a must, you might even catch a glimpse of the resident shark Johnny as you enjoy your delicious dinner.
 Wine lovers will be in seventh heaven with the extensive wine cellar.